Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 The code that supports faceted searching in the Ghost Hoax app is available in our [GitHub repo](https://github.com/Pittsburgh-NEH-Institute/pr-app).
 Facets and fields are configured as part of the [*collection.xconf*](https://github.com/Pittsburgh-NEH-Institute/pr-app/blob/main/collection.xconf) index file.
 We use a model-view-controller implementation (managed by [*controller.xql*](https://github.com/Pittsburgh-NEH-Institute/pr-app/blob/main/controller.xql)), where the model is created by [*modules/search.xql*](https://github.com/Pittsburgh-NEH-Institute/pr-app/blob/main/modules/search.xql) and then piped through [*views/search-to-html.xql*](https://github.com/Pittsburgh-NEH-Institute/pr-app/blob/main/views/search-to-html.xql) and [*views/wrapper.xql*](https://github.com/Pittsburgh-NEH-Institute/pr-app/blob/main/views/wrapper.xql) to create the HTML that is returned to the user.

+## 2. Facets

-## Overview: faceted search organization in Ghost Hoax app
+### 2.1.
+Overview of faceted searching in the Ghost Hoax app

 The Advanced search interface exposes three search components: *text*, *publisher*, *date*.
 All three function equivalently to constrain (filter) the titles returned, and any of the three can be modified at any time to refine a previous search step.
-### Text

-Text searching is case-insensitive.
+1. **Text:** Text searching is case-insensitive.
 The simplest text search is a single word; more complex text specifications (e.g., phrases, wildcards, proximity) are supported; see the [Lucene documentation](https://lucene.apache.org/core/4_10_4/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description) for details.
 The app does not prioritize (and therefore does not explicitly document) all of the Lucene functionality because we prioritized simple design and easy use, and therefore limited our goals to supporting searches for single words.

-### Publisher

-Name of publisher, with definite and indefinite article moved to end (e.g., “Times, The” instead of “The Times”.)
+1. **Publisher:** Name of publisher, with definite and indefinite article moved to end (e.g., “Times, The” instead of “The Times”.)
 Users interact with publisher values by means of a checklist.

-### Date

-Hierarchical, with *decade* (e.g., "1800" for the 1800–09 decade) at the top level and *month-year* in human-readable form (e.g., “January 1804”) as second level.
+1. **Date:** Hierarchical, with *decade* (e.g., "1800" for the 1800–09 decade) at the top level and *month-year* in human-readable form (e.g., “January 1804”) as second level.
 The second level is returned as `YYYY-MM` to support sorting and then formatted as part of the view.
 Users interact with dates by means of a checklist, which means that they do not need to know about how eXist-db deals with hierarchical selection internally.

-The checkbox interface supports the following operations:
+The checkbox interface in the Ghost Hoax app supports the following operations:

 1. Selecting a decade automatically selects (checks) all of its subcategories (month-year combinations).
 2. Unchecking a decade autmoatically unselects (unchecks) all of its subcategories.
 3. Checking the last month-year causes the decade to be checked.
 4. Unchecking a month-year when some were previously selected causes the decade to be unchecked, and rendered instead as a dash in the checkbox, as long as at least one month-year is still checked.
 5. Unchecking the last month-year child causes the decade to be unchecked, with no dash rendered.

-### Implementation
+The facets in the Ghost Host app have the following characteristics:

 1. Categories (*publisher*, *date*) are multi-select, that is, multiple selections within a category form an `or` operation.
-2. Combinations of facet categories (`text`, `publisher`, `date`) form an `and` operation.
+1. Combinations of facet categories (`text`, `publisher`, `date`) form an `and` operation.
-3. The interface updates only when the **Search** button is pressed.
+1. The interface updates only when the **Search** button is pressed.
 Unlike some faceted search interfaces it does not update automatically on each check.
-4. Each query retrieves the article titles selected by the checked facet values plus only those facets (with counts) that can be used to constrain or expand the results.
+1. Each query retrieves the article titles selected by the checked facet values plus only those facets (with counts) that can be used to constrain or expand the results.

 The default behavior of eXist-db facets is only to “drill down”, that is, to narrow the results of a previous query.
 In the case of the Ghost Hoax app this is inconvenient because we also want to be able to expand a result.
 For example, if we select one publisher and one date and we then want to keep the date but add another publisher, under the default eXist-db behavior we would have to unselect the publisher we already chose in order to see a list of publishers that published articles on our selected dates.
 The behavior we want is to be able to broaden our selection of one or another facet without having to undo any prior selection, which means that we want to see all publishers who published on our selected dates, both those we have checked and those we haven’t checked.